-- To adhere to the group mentoring guidelines in working with my mentoring group. - To adhere to the one to one mentoring guidelines in working with my Mentor as agreed. - To commit to attending all 5 mentoring meetings and 4 mentoring workshops and the end of Programme Celebration agreed, for the duration of the Mentoring programme. - That all discussions will be totally confidential and will not be discussed outside the session, except by mutual agreement. - The process will operate within a framework of equality and diversity and any unacceptable behaviour should be challenged and managed. - All levels of contact will be agreed, and any unwanted intrusion will be discussed. - To demonstrate my commitment to my Mentor and the programme by prioritising mentoring meetings. - To inform HDN and my Mentor if I miss any mentoring sessions during the course of the programme and am unable to rearrange them for a mutually convenient time. - To inform HDN and my Mentor ASAP, if I am unable to continue with the mentoring relationship. - Any difficulties within the mentoring session will be discussed initially by the Mentor and the Mentee.
-If the problem cannot be resolved, the matter should be discussed with the regional HDN Mentoring Co-ordinator or a member of a Steering Group where they exist.
+- To adhere to the one to one mentoring guidelines in working with my Mentor as agreed. - To commit to attending all 5 mentoring meetings and 4 mentoring workshops and the end of Programme Celebration agreed, for the duration of the Mentoring programme. - That all discussions will be totally confidential and will not be discussed outside the session, except by mutual agreement. - The process will operate within a framework of equality and diversity and any unacceptable behaviour should be challenged and managed. - All levels of contact will be agreed, and any unwanted intrusion will be discussed. - To demonstrate my commitment to my Mentor and the programme by prioritising mentoring meetings. - To inform HDN and my Mentor if I miss any mentoring sessions during the course of the programme and am unable to rearrange them for a mutually convenient time. - To inform HDN and my Mentor ASAP, if I am unable to continue with the mentoring relationship. - Any difficulties within the mentoring session will be discussed initially by the Mentor and the Mentee.
+If the problem cannot be resolved, the matter should be discussed with the HDN Mentoring Co-ordinator.

-Signature:

-Date:
+Signature: Date: